fransek/store/README.md

 ## Actions are optional

-You can use the `set` and `reset` functions to update the state directly.
+You can use the `set` function to update the state directly.

 ```tsx
 import { createStore, useStore } from "fransek-store";